Monday to Friday

 Special Collections Services

 Collaborating with us can take many forms, from object-centered lectures to group discussion based upon students’ firsthand examination of documents.
-Course assignments using Special Collections may include everything from research papers and publications to translations, creative performances, and interactive websites.
+Course assignments using materials from Special Collections may include everything from research papers and publications to translations, creative performances, and interactive websites.
 We look forward to exploring the possibilities with you and can customize instruction to your course topic.

 Expert curators and archivists on staff teach a dozen credit courses, particularly for the Archives Concentration and Book Studies Concentration.
 Capstone projects in the concentrations often include symposia, oral histories, and exhibitions that take the archives public.